n0vaes/n0vaes/README.md

 ## 	😁📢 Hello!

-My name is Alan, and I'm an aspiring dev learning the ways of JavaScript/TypeScript/React/Node/CSS, solving one bug at a time!
+My name is Alan, and I'm an aspiring dev learning the ways of JavaScript/TypeScript/React/Node/CSS!

 ### Public information